Hiking in Kosovo: Hiking trails

 The following is a list of some of the best and most secure hiking trails, a list compiled by several local and national hiking clubs.

 Hiking seasons

 April to December is considered the most suitable time for hiking, as most passionate hikers are skiing during the cold winter months.
 However, with shorter ski seasons due to low snowfalls and the increasing popularity of hiking, a lot of hikers have begun to remain active during winter as well.
 Mountains in Kosovo are covered in snow from November to April that's why snowproof and waterproof boots are mandatory in the West due to the need for stream fording.

-The mountains preferred for hiking during hot weather are: Đeravica, Hasi mountains, Šar Mountains outskirts, Gallak, Kopaoniku, Rogozna, Žuti kamen, Milishefci, Roshkodoli, Mariashi.
+The mountains preferred for hiking during hot weather are: Gjeravica, Hasi mountains, Šar Mountains outskirts, Gallak, Kopaoniku, Rogozna, Guri i Kuq, Milishefci, Roshkodoli, Mariashi.
 As for the cold winter months, the preferred mountains are those that are lower in altitude and are less steep: Prevallë, Pashallore, Pashtriku, Brezovica, Brod outskirts, and Kortnik.